geodynamics/burnman/paper/paper.md

 HeFESTo [@Stixrude:2022] and
 FactSAGE [@Bale:2002].
-Instead, it provides two methods to deal with the problem of thermodynamic equilibrium: (1) reading in a P-T table of precalculated properties into a Material class, and (2) a function (`burnman.equilibrate`) that chemically equilibrates a known assemblage under constraints (two or three choices from fixed pressure, temperature, entropy, volume, phase proportions and compositions).
+Instead, it provides two methods to deal with the problem of thermodynamic equilibrium: (1) reading in a pressure-temperature table of precalculated properties into a Material class, and (2) an equilibrate function that chemically equilibrates a known assemblage under constraints (two or three choices from fixed pressure, temperature, entropy, volume, phase proportions and compositions).